-The International Space Exploration Coordination Group (ISECG) is a forum of space agencies to advance the Global Exploration Strategy through coordination of their mutual efforts in space exploration
+The International Space Exploration Coordination Group (ISECG) is a forum of space agencies to advance the Global Exploration Strategy through coordination of their mutual efforts in space exploration (video).

 ISECG is a voluntary, non-binding coordination forum of space agencies which: